Nathalie-Leenders/trainingmaterial-powerautomateworkshop/exercise2.1.md

 2. Select the entities you want to include in your app.
 3. Click **Done**.

+## Step 3.1: Create new data (if you dont have any tables to use)
+1. If you dont have any data yet, create a new table in dataverse.
+2. For example, use the create table with AI function, with the following prompt: "For the muppet show, I will need a table to track episodes.
+Please give me columns like episode name, aired date, staff name, episode description and others you deem fit.
+Fill the table with some rows matching muppet episodes.
+Also, create a table for the Muppet staff members.
+Include the names of the muppets."

 ### Step 4: Design the App
 1. Use the app designer to add forms, views, and charts.
 2. Customize the layout and components as needed.